 Five key principles form the ethical foundation of this Code.
-They are: Ecclesial Commitment; Integrity; Respect for Others; Personal Well Being; and Competence.
+They are: Commitment to Church; Integrity; Respect for Others; Personal Well Being; and Competence.

-A. ECCLESIAL COMMITMENT.
+A. COMMITMENT TO CHURCH

 As men and women of faith, we who are Catholic Church ministers value and embrace the teachings of Jesus, have an intimate knowledge of the scriptures and the teachings of His Church, work to promote the Gospel through our ministries, and strive towards lives of virtue.
 The Gospel and its values infuse our work of nurturing the life of the community, especially through its sacramental life.